Initiatives and programs

-The Australian Brain Cancer Mission is a $133 million fund that supports research into brain cancer treatments.
-It aims to double the survival rate of Australians living with brain cancer over the next 10 years.
+The Australian Brain Cancer Mission is investing $136.66 million to support research into brain cancer.
+It aims to double the survival rates and improve the quality of life of patients with brain cancer.

 The Australian Thalidomide Survivors Support Program provides support to Australian thalidomide survivors.
 Find out about the program, including who is eligible and what support is available.